wazuh/wazuh-documentation/source/cloud-service/apis/index.rst

 Using the API
 -------------

 Use the desired endpoint by making a request to it.

-.. topic:: Contents
+The following reference describes the requests which can be done.

    .. toctree::
       :maxdepth: 1